The Amazing Grace of Yukie Sumoge

 “I don’t think I felt pressure,” she said, “but I did feel pride.”

-“According to our records, Yukie was a superior student, earning all A’s and B’s during her course
+“According to our records, Yukie was a superior student, earning all A’s and B’s during her course of study.”

 In retrospect, what stands out most about Sumoge’s freshman and sophomore years at Pacific is how ordinary they were.
 She lived in Herrick Hall and took a full course load, studying everything from English and Spanish to history and physical education.